classroom-resources/github-starter-course/README.md

 ### Cloning

-When a repository is created with GitHub, it’s stored remotery in the ☁️.
+When a repository is created with GitHub, it’s stored remotely in the ☁️.
 You can clone a repository to create a local copy on your computer and then use Git to sync the two.
 This makes it easier to fix issues, add or remove files, and push larger commits.
 You can also use the editing tool of your choice as opposed to the GitHub UI.
 Cloning a repository also pulls down all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project!
 This can be helpful if you experiment with your project and then realize you liked a previous version more.
 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Committing and pushing